gdiet/backup/README.md

 * It does not hurt to assign much RAM to the DedupFS utilities - unless the operating system or other software running on the same computer doesn't have enough free RAM left for good operation.
 * `repo-init` does not need more than ~64 MB RAM.
-* `write-dedupfs` and `write-dedupfs-console` need at least ~96 MB RAM for good operation.
+* `gui-dedupfs` and `dedupfs` need at least ~96 MB RAM for good operation.
 When storing large files, additional RAM improves performance, so you might want to assign (size of large files to store + 64 MB) RAM to the write utilities.
 Assigning more will not improve performance.
 * `db-backup` (which is called first in the write utilities) and `db-restore` do not need more than ~64 MB RAM.
-* `read-dedupfs` and `read-dedupfs-console` work fine with ~80 MB RAM.
+* `gui-readonly` and `readonly` work fine with ~80 MB RAM.
 Assigning more will not improve performance.
 * The `reclaim-space` utilities need about ((number of data entries) * 64 B + 64 MB) RAM.

 To change the RAM assignment of a utility, open it in a text editor.
 After the `java` or `javaw` call, add the `-Xmx` maximum heap memory setting.
 In the following example, it is set to 200 MB: